Casselloj/Casselloj.github.io/README.md

 ### 2. Algorithms & Data Structures
 **Project:** Binary Search Tree Lab (CS 300)

 The Binary Search Tree Lab from CS 300 served as the foundation for my work in algorithms and data structures.
 This project originally managed large datasets of over twelve thousand municipal bid records using a basic tree structure.
 I chose to include this artifact because it perfectly demonstrates the trade-offs involved in algorithmic design and the importance of optimization.
 The enhancement converted the standard Binary Search Tree into a self-balancing AVL Tree.
-This change was critical because it ensures that the search time remains at logarithmic complexity even if the input data is already sorted, preventing the performance bottlenecks that occur when a tree becomes skewed.
+This change was critical because it ensures that the search time remains at logarithmic complexity even if the input data is already sorted, preventing the performance bottlenecks that occur when a tree becomes skewed or unbalanced.

 During the enhancement process, I learned how to implement complex rotation logic to maintain tree height after every insertion.
-This required a deep dive into recursive functions and memory management to ensure the solution was both stable and efficient.
-This project fulfills Course Outcome 3, as it required me to evaluate a computing problem and implement a solution based on well-founded computer science practices while managing the trade-offs of initial complexity versus long-term performance.
-The resulting tree is a more robust and production-ready data structure that adheres to high industry standards for scalability.
+This project supports Course Outcome 3 because I designed a computing solution based on algorithmic principles while managing performance trade-offs between insertion speed and search efficiency.
+It also aligns with Course Outcome 4, as I utilized advanced self-balancing techniques to ensure the software stays fast and meets the high-performance standards expected in a professional government or business environment.
+The resulting tree is a more robust and production-ready data structure that adheres to the highest industry standards for data scalability.

 | Resource | Access Link |
 | :--- | :--- |